April 1, 2025

 • Hosting platform: Spotify for Podcasters (Free)

 Let's start by saying: you don't need the Joe Rogan microphone.
 I repeat: you do not need the Joe Rogan microphone.
-As a beginner, you just need something that sounds good and won’t break the bank.
+As a beginner podcaster, you just need podcast equipment that sounds good and won't break the bank.

-USB microphones are a great place to start because they're easy to use, budget-friendly, and simple to set up.
+USB microphones are a great place to start because they're easy to use, budget-friendly, and simple to set up for podcast beginners.
 A decent USB mic with proper placement will get you pretty far.
 Descript's Studio Sound will get you the rest of the way so your audio quality is indistinguishable from your favorite podcasts.

 1. Samson GoMic